Funding is available if you are studying to become a doctor or dentist and you are:

 Existing students

-Contact us if you are having difficulty applying online.
+Contact us if you're having difficulty applying online.